 Models are immutable once created.
 When a model is used in a job, the contents can be modified while that job worker is running, but any changes do not affect the original model or any other jobs using that model.
 In order to save the modifications, you must save the job as a new model.
 The maximum size of any model is 50 GB, but you can have unlimited models.

 Creating a Model

-Models can be created from three different sources: external, notebooks, and training jobs.
+Models can be created from three different sources: external, notebooks, and training/inference job output.

 External Model Source

 To create a model from an external sources, navigate to the Models Dashboard from the side navigation and click the

 Create button.
 Specify the name of the new model in the